The importance of proper tree Identification: How do you know If a Tree is Safe

 Can I appeal to a TPO and/or preservation order?

-It is against the law to remove a protected tree without obtaining the required permissions.
-If you require the tree to be removed it is necessary to apply for permission and provide evidence to support your case.
+It is illegal to remove protected trees without the required permissions.
+If you need removal of the tree it is necessary to seek permission from the council and provide the evidence needed to prove your case.

 Conclusion

-To conclude, knowing if trees are protected is an essential step in ensuring that any tree work is legally completed.
-If you know the various types of protection and the best way to check for them it is possible to be sure that you’re in compliance with the law and are protecting the trees in your care.
-If you are unsure about the nature of the protection of trees, we suggest seeking professional advice from an expert in tree care like Sydney Wide Tree Removal.
-Our experienced arborists will be able to advise you about the protection status of your trees, and will guide you through the steps to ensure you are following the laws.
-With our knowledge and dedication to providing high-quality tree services we will help you preserve the beauty and value of your trees.
-Contact us now at 1300 152 268 to schedule a consultation, and let us guide you on how to keep your trees safe and healthy.
+To conclude, knowing if trees are protected is an essential step in ensuring that tree work is carried out legally.
+If you know the various types of protection and the best way to identify them to ensure you’re following the law and are protecting the trees in your care.
+If you’re not sure about the nature of the protection of a tree, we recommend seeking advice from a reputable tree specialist like Sydney Wide Tree Removal.
+Our team of experienced arborists will be able to inform you about the protection status of your trees and walk you through the necessary steps to ensure you are acting within the legal guidelines.
+With our experience and dedication to provide high-quality tree services, we can help you preserve the beauty and worth that your trees have.
+Contact us now at 1300 152 268 to schedule a appointment, and let us help you keep your trees safe and healthy.